RohithKalvakota/Quiz-Application/README.md

 # Quiz-Application

 Download the RAR file and then extract it.
-Using Android Studio open the whole project.
+Using Android Studio open the whole directory you get after extraction.